 Consumer Reports said, “The most expensive way to operate a vehicle is to lease it.”

 An auto lease is a contract where you pay monthly installments to drive a vehicle for a set amount of time (usually two to three years).
-Dave Ramsey states that it is basically a glorified rental car.
+Dave Ramsey states that it is a glorified rental car.
 He also says the average interest rate on leasing is 14.2% (per 2019).
-However, since leasing isn't technically seen as a loan by the Federal Trade Commission, this means the dealer isn't required to give the breakdown of your monthly payments like a car loan.
-So, you will probably have no clue what your interest rate is or how much the lender added on top to make a profit.
+However, since leasing isn't technically seen as a loan by the Federal Trade Commission, the dealer isn't required to give the breakdown of your monthly payments like a car loan.
+So, you will probably have no clue what your interest rate is or how much the lender added to make a profit.

 Auto dealers make more money on a leasing contract than they do on the sale of the car.